devunt/purple-line/LINE_PROTOCOL.md

 "Official accounts" broadcast messages to many clients at once, so their image message data is stored on publicly accessible servers (currently seems to be Akamai CDN).
-For those messages no embedded previes is included and the image URLs are stored in the contentMetadata map with the following keys:
+For those messages no embedded preview is included and the image URLs are stored in the contentMetadata map with the following keys:

 * PREVIEW_URL = absolute URL for preview image
 * DOWNLOAD_URL = absolute URL for full-size image
-* PUBLIC = TRUE (haven't seen other values)
+* PUBLIC = "TRUE" (haven't seen other values)

 As an example of a publicly available image message, have a Pikachu: